 Throughout the above content, children are focused on ‘Using and Applying’ throughout; children use the skills and knowledge they have gained in solving practical problems independently and with others to both learn and develop mathematical concepts.

-Children undertake 5 sessions of Maths per week including mental maths, a morning maths challenge and tables; children are expected to know all their tables by Year 4.
+Children undertake 5 sessions of Maths per week including mental maths, a morning maths short session and tables; children are expected to know all their tables by Year 4.
 However, just as the English curriculum is embedded across all subjects, so is mathematics.
 From the collection analysis of 'real' data in science experiments, to the use of angles in controlling floor robots in computing, to simple counting in music - maths sits centrally at the heart of our curriculum alongside English.